Inge Ginsberg

-Inge Ginsberg (27 January 1922 – 20 July 2021) was an Austrian-Swiss author and singer.
+Ingeborg "Inge" Ginsberg (27 January 1922 – 20 July 2021) was an Austrian-Swiss author and singer.
 While in Switzerland during World War II, she was involved with the Italian resistance movement.

-Personal life
+Early life and education

-Ginsberg was born as Ingeborg Neufeld on 27 January 1922 as one of the two children of Fritz and Hildegard (born Zwicker) Neufeld.
-Her father had a freight company in Vienna and the family could trace its Austrian roots back 800 years.
+Ginsberg was born Ingeborg Neufeld on 27 January 1922 in Vienna, Austria, the older of two children, to Fritz Samuel Neufeld (1889–1960), a businessman, and Hildegard Neufeld (née Zwicker; 1901–1975), into an affluent Jewish family.
+She had a younger brother; Hans Walter Neufeld (1925–2005).

+Her father was the proprietor of a freight forwarding company in Vienna.
+The Neufeld family could trace their Austrian monastic roots back 800 years to the Melk Abbey.
+Her mothers family was originally from Zittau, Saxony in Germany.

+Ginsberg attended schools up to 12th grade in Vienna.

+World War II and escape

-Ginsberg's family life changed after the annexation of Austria by Germany in 1938.
-Her father, Fritz Neufeld, was sent to the Dachau concentration camp.
-Despite advice not to do so, Ginsberg went to the camp and through bribery was able to secure his release.
-Later, in 1939, he was among the Jewish passengers on board the MS St. Louis during its journey to Cuba and back.
+During the annexation of Austria by Germany in 1938, her father was sent to Dachau concentration camp.
+Ginsberg secured his released through bribery.
+In 1939, he was among the Jewish passengers on board the MS St. Louis during its journey to Cuba and back.

 In 1942 her mother was able to flee across the Alps to Switzerland with the two children and Ginsberg's boyfriend Otto Kollman after surviving in Vienna for years.
 They managed to avoid deportation as her brother and fiancée were "essential workers", employed as grave diggers.
 However, the threat still loomed over them, and her mother sold her jewellery collection to an Austrian count who arranged for them to be smuggled to Switzerland.
 They were first in the Adliswil reception camp and later in several labour camps in Lucerne, Langenbruck and Lugano.